GraphQL vs REST

 The path to GraphQL

-An excellent article from PayPal titled GraphQL: A Success Story for PayPal Checkout illustrates the steps teams usually takes to move from REST-like APIs to GraphQL and what the motivations are.
+An excellent article from PayPal titled GraphQL: A Success Story for PayPal Checkout illustrates the steps teams usually take to move from REST-like APIs to GraphQL and what the motivations are.

 In this chapter we'll take a look into how they progressed from a REST-like API to GraphQL.